The period for applying for the 2015 projects has now passed

 The 2016 projects will be advertised here in Autumn 2015

 Who can apply?

 - To apply you must be a national of an ESA Member State or one of its Cooperating States.
 Member States include: Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
-Canada is a Cooperating State and Estonia, Hungary, Latvia and Slovenia are European Cooperating States (PECS).
+Canada is a Cooperating State and Estonia, Hungary, Latvia, Lithuania and Slovenia are European Cooperating States (PECS).
 Studying in an ESA member state does not contribute to your eligibility for an ESA traineeship.